FAQs

 A: Extensive relevant experience prior to the completion of the BSW may be recognized in full or partial fulfillment of this requirement.
 Applicants should indicate in their application the relevant employment experience they wish to be considered as part of their application.

-Q. Are field internships or volunteer experience considered professional social work experience?
+Q: Are field internships and volunteer experience considered professional social work experience?

-A. Field internships or volunteer experience are not considered professional social work experience.
+A: Field internships and volunteer experience are not considered professional social work experience.

 Q: Can the MSW program be completed online?

-A: The MSW program is completed online, however, students must attend an institute component for three of the masters courses (SCWK 6313, 6314 and 6315) on the St. John’s campus.
+A: The MSW program is completed online, however students must attend an on-campus institute component for three of the masters courses (SCWK 6313, 6314 and 6315) at Memorial University's St. John’s campus.
 An institute consists of six to eight days of intensive classroom instruction.

-A. Course route students must complete all three institutes; while thesis route students must complete two of the institutes.
+A: Course-route students must complete all three institutes; thesis-route students must complete two of the institutes.